 1. Have a vision

 As the old adage says, if you don’t know where you are going, you’ll end up somewhere else.
-One of the biggest mistakes I see in educational technology programs is a vision for technology use.
+One of the biggest mistakes I see in educational technology programs is a lack of vision for technology use.
 A well-defined and clearly articulated vision developed by all stakeholders (including teachers, students, and parents) provides coherence to a technology program and serves as an organizing framework within which all goals, technology procurement, policies, actions, and instructional activities can be developed, and against which results can be evaluated (Burns, 2019).

 2. Know how to unlearn